For This Queer Latina, the Kitchen is the Best Place to Fight For Justice

 You’ve also encouraged on behalf of immigrants and the LGBTQ network.

 Inequality is something that influences me in my very middle.
-I am a complete-blown, confirmed, and authorized lesbian who also happens to be an immigrants’ daughter.
+I am a complete-blown, confirmed, and authorized lesbian who also happens to be an immigrant’s daughter.
 As a first-born American, I continually knew that I had rights—American rights, fact, justice, and all that bullshit.
 But lifestyles showed me exclusively.

 Food is political, whether you want it or not.
-Immigration, the price of oil, labor, the shortage of labor, the developing minimal salary, the dearth of personnel, insurance charges, the freaking inventory marketplace, and the government shutdown all impact the food we eat.
+Immigration, the price of oil, labor, the shortage of labor, the developing minimal salary, the absence of personnel, insurance charges, the freaking inventory marketplace, and the government shutdown all impact the food we eat.

-The foundation of my fulfillment as a chef become the immigrant group that desired to work for me.
+The foundation of my fulfillment as a chef became the immigrant group that desired to work for me.
 We built a friendship beyond the walls of the kitchen.
 Weddings, deaths, quinceañeras, holiday events, deportations, you call it—I have been a part of their lives.

 But even then, I cannot claim to prepare dinner proper Mexican food.
 It’s impossible inside the United States.
 Everything from the nixtamal to the water and surroundings is specific.
-For the maximum part, American cuisine tends to be bland compared to other cultures; yellow cheese and flour-thickened red sauce are not a part of the Mexican cooking vernacular.
+For the most part, American cuisine tends to be bland compared to other cultures; yellow cheese and flour-thickened red sauce are not a part of the Mexican cooking vernacular.